Danyal494/Danyal494/README.md

 # 💫 About Me:
-🔭 I’m currently working on Three.js<br>👯 I’m looking to collaborate on Frontendweb devolopment<br>🌱 I’m currently learning Three.js<br>💬 Ask me about me about Three.js<br>⚡ Fun fact i love playing games and football also have habite of reading books
+🔭 I’m currently working on Three.js<br>👯 I’m looking to collaborate on Frontendweb devolopment<br>🌱 I’m currently learning Three.js<br>💬 Ask me about me about Three.js<br>⚡ Fun fact i love playing games and football also have habit of reading books

 ## 🌐 Socials: